Opinions

 For the past few months, we have been working to understand the problem and develop a plan.
 We have identified several issues that make the Criminal Division a challenging workplace: pay, training, technology, and outdated workflows all play a role.
 But the biggest issue is a longstanding lack of management and administrative attention.
 Recent leadership in the office was stretched too thin in court to spare time for management, and high turnover in the municipal attorney role itself did not help.

 We began recruiting for a lead municipal prosecutor in June, but it was a tough search.
-We needed someone with the management experience to untangle the office’s longstanding problems, who also had the courage to step into a difficult, high-stakes environment.
-Our new municipal prosecutor, Dennis Wheeler, who was municipal attorney for six years under Mayor Dan Sullivan, checks all the boxes.
+We needed someone with the management experience to untangle the office’s longstanding problems, and who also had the courage to step into a difficult, high-stakes environment.
+Our new municipal prosecutor, Dennis Wheeler, who was a municipal attorney for six years under Mayor Dan Sullivan, checks all the boxes.
 Mr. Wheeler rejoined the Municipality on Oct.
 7 and walked in the door knowing what questions to ask.
 He is already strategically tackling the office’s many challenges.

 We are making progress.
 Since July 1, we have hired three new prosecutors, for a total of five since June.
 We have dedicated a role to training (held by former Municipal Prosecutor Dustin Pearson) to ensure our prosecutors are effective and consistent.
-Before Mr. Hopkins’ article came out, we reached out to the State of Alaska district attorney’s office.
+Before Mr. Hopkins’ article came out, we reached out to the state of Alaska district attorney’s office.
 Within 24 hours, Deputy Attorney General John Skidmore was at City Hall, strategizing ways for the State to help.
 On Oct.
 15, the State announced it would provide prosecutors to assist with trials.
 We are grateful for the offer and look forward to implementing this collaboration as soon as possible.

 Public safety is Mayor LaFrance’s top priority, and she has given clear direction to prioritize the Criminal Division.
 With her support over the past few months, we have been able to fast-track budget and human resources processes to recruit, hire and retain attorneys and staff.
 The Anchorage Assembly has also been quick to aid the effort — when we needed salary authority to hire Mr. Wheeler, they promptly provided it.